USF-Collaboration-Project/USF-front-end/README.md

 # Front End Client for MSUSF

 ## Motivation for the Project
-The purpose of this project is to create an easier way for students and researchers with nontechnical backgrounds to access geospatial data.
+The purpose of this project is to create a simpler way for students and researchers with nontechnical backgrounds to access geospatial data.

 ## Screenshots